zimolzak/fcc-rf-formulas/Readme.md

 # Compliant uncontrolled: True
 ```

-This `RFEvaluationrReport` class takes very similar parameters to the `is_compliant()` function above, but it does
+This `RFEvaluationrReport` class takes very similar parameters to the
-*only* evaluation (not trying for exemptions) and also gives you more details.
-It covers both controlled & uncontrolled
+`is_compliant()` function above, but it does *only* evaluation (not
+trying for exemptions) and also gives you more details.
+It covers both
-environments, so there is no parameter to specify this.
+controlled & uncontrolled environments, so there is no parameter to

-## Other useful examples
+specify this.

+# Less common examples

+## What power is exempt by SAR?

 ```python
 fcc.exempt_milliwatts_sar(cm=1, ghz=0.45)